-For FY 2021, requests for all vehicles should be included as part of the agency's operating budget.
-Assuming the purchase is not part of a program expansion, agencies should work financing of replacement vehicles within their base budget request.
+For FY 2023, requests for all vehicles should be included as part of the agency's operating budget.
+Assuming the purchase is not part of a program expansion, agencies should finance replacement vehicles from their base budget request.
 The following expenditure account codes are to be used in the budget system for these purchases: